How to Become a Digital Nomad in Chiang Mai

 Getting Paid

 Unfortunately, PayPal doesn’t work well in Thailand.
-An alternative way is to can set-up a multi-currency account from Wise and get a Wise card after that.
+An alternative is to set up a multi-currency account from Wise and get a Wise card after that.
 With it, you can get paid in multiple currencies including USD, EUR, GBP, and so on.
-Then, you can convert to Thai Baht, without losing out on currency exchange rates, and use Wise card to withdraw money and pay for many things in Chiang Mai.
+Then, you can convert to Thai Baht without losing out on currency exchange rates, and use the Wise card to withdraw money and pay for many things in Chiang Mai.

 It’s very hard for digital nomads to open a bank account in Thailand.
 I’ve rarely heard of anyone here being able to open a bank account in Thailand as a digital nomad unless they have another long-term visa or use an agent to do it.